ropensci/roweb3/content/blog/2025-02-27-news-february-2025/index.md

 * [Open Science and Open Source only with Diversity, Equity, Inclusion, and Accessibility](/blog/2025/02/05/no-science-without-deia) by The rOpenSci Team.
 Including all of humanity is and always will be at the heart of open science.
 Other languages: <a href='/es/blog/2025/02/05/no-ciencia-sin-deia' lang='es'>Ciencia Abierta y Código Abierto sólo con Diversidad, Equidad, Inclusión y Accesibilidad (es)</a>.

+* [The Dynamic Relationship of Forks with their Upstream Repository](/blog/2025/02/20/forks-upstream-relationship) by Hugo Gruson, Stefanie Butland, and Ruby Krasnow.

 ## Use cases